GrussmayerLab/fgFocus/README.md

-# Good Focus (gFocus)
+# Fairly Good Focus (fgFocus)

-**gFocus** is an active focus-lock system designed to maintain sharp focus during extended imaging experiments, such as single-molecule and live-cell imaging.
+**fgFocus** is an active focus-lock system designed to maintain sharp focus during extended imaging experiments, such as single-molecule and live-cell imaging.
 It corrects axial drift (movement along the Z-axis) that can occur over time, ensuring your sample stays perfectly in focus.

 This project is inspired by similar systems like qgFocus and pgFocus and follows the same naming convention.